-- 10.1 The aim of the design code is to deliver high quality places that: - Provide sustainable buildings, places and neighbourhoods - Protect and enhance biodiversity and the natural environment - Preserve and enhance the historic environment and the Broads' cultural heritage - Promote health and well-being - Create inclusive streets, spaces and homes for balanced communities - 10.2 These themes can be seen as a common thread through all the codes with each contributing to the enhancement of the Broads. - 10.3 The National Design Guide defines a well-designed place as one with these characteristics: - Context enhances the surroundings. - Identity attractive and distinctive. - Built Form a coherent pattern of development. - Movement accessible and easy to move around. - Nature enhanced and optimised. - Public spaces safe, social and inclusive. - Uses mixed and integrated. - Homes and Buildings functional, healthy and sustainable. - Resources efficient and resilient. - Lifespan made to last. - 10.4 Good design must incorporate all of these characteristics.
+- 4.1 The over-arching aim of the design code is to deliver high quality places that: - Provide sustainable buildings, places and neighbourhoods - Protect and enhance biodiversity and the natural environment - Preserve and enhance the historic environment and the Broads' cultural heritage - Promote health and well-being - Create inclusive streets, spaces and homes for balanced communities - 4.2 These themes can be seen as a common thread through all the codes with each contributing to the enhancement of the Broads. - 4.3 The National Design Guide defines a well-designed place as one with these characteristics: - Context enhances the surroundings. - Identity attractive and distinctive. - Built Form a coherent pattern of development. - Movement accessible and easy to move around. - Nature enhanced and optimised. - Public spaces safe, social and inclusive. - Uses mixed and integrated. - Homes and Buildings functional, healthy and sustainable. - Resources efficient and resilient. - Lifespan made to last. - 4.4 Good design must incorporate all of these characteristics.
 However, given the status of the Broads as a protected landscape it is all the more important that the natural environment is protected, biodiversity enhanced, and the landscape setting valued.
-Equally, the cultural heritage of the Broads must be conserved and enhanced, with

-- design that reflects the areas' distinctive identity and harmonises with the wider landscape. - 10.5 Instructions for using the Design Code can be found in the introduction to this document in section 1 of this document on page 5.
+Equally, the cultural heritage of the Broads must be conserved and enhanced, with design that reflects the area's distinctive identity and harmonises with the wider landscape. - 4.5 Instructions for using the Design Code can be found in the introduction to this document in section 2 of this document on pages 8 and 9.